 Students are responsible for paying their Principia bills in a timely manner.
 Instances of delinquency will be referred to the Financial Standards Committee.
 A violation of financial integrity could result in financial suspension.
-Students on financial suspension are allowed to be employed on campus and stay in break housing after the end of the term in which they are suspended, but must leave campus before students move back into regular housing.
-After clearing their financial suspension, students are required to make the scheduled payment on their established payment plan before starting the upcoming term and to keep their account current for the rest of the school year.
-Falsification of information on applications for financial aid or scholarships may result in social discipline and/or the loss of Principiaprovided aid (scholarships, loans, need-based grants, work-related grants, or an employee tuition discount).
+Financial suspension means that you may not stay or work on campus or return to campus for classes.
+Falsification of information on applications for financial aid or scholarships may result in social discipline and/or the loss of Principia-provided aid (scholarships, loans, need-based grants, work-related grants, or an employee tuition discount).